-Figure 9.3 Event viewers showing "Triggered" events record lists
+Figure 9.3 Event viewers showing "Triggered events" record lists

 As the traces resulted from the same event the date and time of corresponding events should be the same.
-However, as can be seen in figure 9.3, because the clocks in each unit are not synchronised (or are synchronised infrequently by remote signals) there may be a slight mismatch.
+However, as can be seen in Figure 9.3, because the clocks in each unit are not synchronised (or are synchronised infrequently by remote signals) there may be a slight mismatch.
 Comparing the traces will confirm that the events are the same, as they will share similar characteristics (e.g. the "notch" out of the blue phase in Figure 9.4).

-Figure 9.4 T-P2X Master showing disturbance records from the T-P22 units at each line end, the current trace has not been selected
+Figure 9.4 T-P2X Master showing disturbance records from the T-P23 units at each line end

 The display differs from that on the TDR in a number of ways; the TDR viewer is renamed TRS viewer.
-The white lines representing the TDR pulses are no longer visible on the waveform viewer, as they are not relevant and their associated pulse numbers in the central orange and blue boxes are replaced with the label Master or Slave depending on the setting.
-The traces at each end are shown in Figures 9.5a and 9.5b below.
+The white lines representing the TDR pulses are no longer visible on the waveform viewer, as they are not relevant and their associated pulse numbers in the central orange and blue boxes are replaced with the label Master or Slave, depending on the setting.
+The traces at each end are shown in Figures 9.5a and 9.5b.